-Let’s discuss an example, a case where a seller previously experienced substantial flooding on the property.
+Let’s return to the topic of “as is” and consider a case where a seller previously experienced substantial flooding on the property.
 Is it advisable for that seller to include an effective “as is” clause in the deed?
 Of course it is.
 Will the title company attorney volunteer to include that clause in order to benefit the seller?
 Unlikely.

 Why use a board-certified real estate lawyer?